ZHassanQ/PS4-Guide/XMB-Customize.md

 If you want to change the way your PSN apps, games icons looks like, do the following.

 1. Launch **“Icon Mask”** in your PS4.
+- If you haven't already installed it go to **[PKG-Installation.md](https://github.com/ZHassanQ/PS4-Guide/blob/main/PKG-Installation.md)** to see how to install PKG-files in many different ways, and what to do if an there are an errors.
 - There are already customized icons.

 ---